hannesdatta/spotify-playlist-categories/readme.md

-# Clustering Algorithm for the Playlist Ecosystem at Spotify
+# Categorization of Playlists (e.g., mood versus genre playlists)

 ## Goal

-For a research project on estimating the power of platforms vis-a-vis the content providers (here: Spotify versus major music labels), we require a face-valid categorization of the playlist ecosystem on Spotify (e.g., to illustrate power differences in genre categories, compared to moods or activities).
-Importantly, categories need not to be mutually exclusive (e.g., rock is different from dance, but both rock and dance can be part of a "chill" category).
+For a research project on estimating the power of platforms vis-a-vis the content providers (here: Spotify versus major music labels), we require a face-valid categorization of playlists on Spotify (e.g., to illustrate power differences in genre categories, compared to mood or activity categories).
+The raw data (retrieved from the API of Chartmetric.com) contains playlist names, and up to six associated tag words.
+However, absent from the data are broader categories (e.g. "EDM", "rock", "workout", "activity").

 ## Solution

-Apply association rule mining to learn categorizations from tag words.
+Apply association rule mining on the tag words; use category names from Spotify's "browse" section (see also everynoise.com/worldbrowser.cgi for a list of these names) to learn categorizations from the playlists' tag words.
+Association rule mining allows playlists to be associated with *multiple* categories (e.g., a playlist can belong both to the "chill" and the "EDM" category).

 ## Details